Future Employment Options for Your Child with Complex Needs

 The disadvantages of employment at a sheltered workshop include isolation from the general population and working for a sub-minimum wage.

 In some communities, there are community rehabilitation providers that have sheltered workshops that specialize in providing services to people who are blind.
-They are sometimes referred to as a Lighthouse for the Blind.
+These are sometimes referred to as Lighthouses for the Blind.
 However, sometimes, a community Lighthouse may provide services but not have a sheltered work component.
-Those that provide the work fall under a program administered by the National Industries for the Blind.
+Those who provide the work fall under a program administered by National Industries for the Blind.

 Day Programs